preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 .. image:: governancedashboard-communities.png

 Other metrics are targeted to teamwork.
-It makes it possible to identify how much Teamwork that are created within the solution based on different timespan.
+This will make it possible to identify how much Teamwork that is created within the solution based on different timespan.

 .. image:: governancedashboard-teamwork.png

-More metrics will be deployed to the solution going forward.
+More metrics will be deployed to Omnia going forward.

 Omnia Tenant Contacts